Social Media Reporting: The Ultimate Guide (2024)

 Your social media report relies on the metrics and KPIs you choose to compare.
 These measurements must align with your social media goals.
 You can track the success of each objective by studying a different set of metrics.

 For example, you should measure your posts' likes, comments, and shares to analyze your engagement.
-To tabulate your conversions, you should consider metrics like click-through rate, cost per click, and cost per impressions.
+To tabulate your conversions, you should consider metrics like click-through rate, cost per click, and cost per impressions, as well as incorporating UTM parameters.

 5. Performance Updates